Tail redundancy and its characterization of compression of memoryless sources: Prior work

+Consider a collection of all probability measures over a Borel sigma-algebra over infinite sequences of natural numbers obtained by \iid sampling from a distribution in $\cP$ over $\naturals$.
+A fundamental and natural question that has remained open on this topic is characterizing the per-symbol asymptotic minimax redundancy of compressing \iid sequences.
+It is not even known what would be necessary and sufficient conditions on $\cP$ so that \iid sequences from sources in $\cP$ could be compressed with asymptotically zero per-symbol minimax redundancy.

+On the other hand, the question of when sources can be compressed with asymptotically zero worst case per-symbol redundancy is settled in work by Boucheron, Garivier and Gassett~\cite{BGG08}.
+In the worst case, if a class $\cP$ of distributions over $\naturals$ has finite worst case redundancy, then length $n$ \iid sequences from $\cP$ incur asymptotically zero per-symbol redundancy.
+Of course, since the average case redundancy is always upper bounded by the worst case redundancy, we infer that finiteness of the worst case redundancy of single letter marginals is sufficient to guarantee asymptotically zero per-symbol average redundancy.
+On the other hand, finiteness of single worst case redundancy is not necessary, it is possible to construct an \iid class whose worst case redundancy of single letter marginals is infinite, yet the asymptotic per-symbol average redundancy is 0.

+It is also helpful to compare with the single letter characterization of weak universality.
+A class of stationary ergodic sources $\cP$ over sequences of natural numbers is weakly compressible if there is a distribution $q$ on naturals that incurs only a finite excess codelength over any single letter marginal of $\cP$.
+Note that the excess codelength of $q$ is finite for each source, but need not be universally bounded over all sources.
+It is therefore tempting to consider whether finiteness of single letter average redundancy guarantees asymptotic zero per-symbol redundancy.
+Unfortunately, this need not be true either (Corollary~\ref{cor:int} in Section~\ref{s:wc}).
+While finite single letter average redundancy is necessary for zero asymptotic per-symbol redundancy, it is not sufficient.

+From another direction, a series of results on grammar based codes~\cite{KY00}, and in particular~\cite{HY03}, have shown how to obtain encoding schemes for general stationary ergodic model classes that incur zero redundancy for all sources.
+Here the convergence is not necessarily uniform over the class as in the formulations we have considered, namely, there is no sup over $p$ in~\eqref{eq:avg}---rather convergence is considered pointwise for each $p\in\cP$.
+It is curious therefore, to see if results on grammar based codes may be extended to shed light on our problem.
+But as explained in the Appendix, approaches from~\cite{HY03} do not lend themselves to a sufficiency condition even for \iid classes.

+In yet another direction, partial results were obtained by Haussler and Opper~\cite{HO97}, who proved that if a class $\cP$ is not totally bounded in the Hellinger metric, then the class cannot incur asymptotically zero per-symbol redundancy.
+But as we will see, (Proposition~\ref{prop:hoi} in Section~\ref{SecME}), this result is also incomplete.

-Consider a collection of all measures over infinite sequences of natural numbers obtained by \iid sampling from a distribution in $\cP$ over $\naturals$.
-This paper characterizes when universal compression of length-$n$ strings generated by \iid sampling incurs sublinear in $n$ redundancy with a single letter characterization (related to universal compression of a single symbol from distributions in $\cP$).
-Our focus will remain on the average-case formulations for encoding length-$n$ strings.
-This is the first single letter characterization that is both necessary and sufficient for strong compressibility in the average case to the extent we are aware of.
+\ignore{ Our focus will remain on the average-case formulations for encoding length-$n$ strings.
+This is the first single letter characterization that is both necessary and sufficient for strong compressibility in the average case to the extent we are aware of.}